paleobot/pbot-dev/Field definitions/Reference node fields.md

 * Entry type: Four digit numeric entry
 * Considerations:

-### First author
+### Authors
 * PBot: create a relationship with one person node.
 * dwc:
 * Info:
 * Entry type: select person node- possible to start typing and then have auto-fill-in?
+Also choose the order for the authors.
+The way it is online as of 1/31/23, with easy add button to get additional authors.
+* Considerations: Note that we would want to have an "Anonymous person node".
 Needs to be an easy way to accommodate adding a new person node if there is not already one created.
-* Considerations: Note that we would want to have an "Anonymous person node"
+Note for PBDB interface that PBDB has fields: First author initials, First author last name, Second author initials, second author last name, Initials and names of additional authors (separate the names with commas).

 ### First page number
 * PBot: TBD